Planet Earth (film)

-Plot
+Plot summary

 It is the year 2133, and Earth was devastated by a nuclear war decades earlier.
-A team from PAX is conducting a survey of central California.
-PAX is a science-based society dedicated to restoring civilization and peace to the world.
+PAX, a science-based society dedicated to restoring civilization and peace to the world, sends a team to conduct a survey of central California.

 Returning to PAX headquarters, the team is attacked by a group of militaristic mutants known as the Kreeg.
-After a struggle, the PAX team manages to escape in a hyperloop subsurface shuttle, a vehicle that can travel between settlements via tubes, built during the early 1990s before the final conflict of the 20th century.
+After a struggle, the PAX team manages to escape in a hyperloop-like subshuttle, a vehicle that can travel between settlements via tubes underground, built during the early 1990s before the final conflict of the 20th century.
 One of the team, Pater Kimbridge (Rai Tasco), is severely wounded.
 To save his life he requires a bioplastic prosthesis to repair the damaged pulmonary artery sheared away by a Kreeg rifle shot.

 PAX Team 21, led by Dylan Hunt (John Saxon), with members Baylok (Christopher Cary), Isiah (Ted Cassidy reprising his role from Genesis II), and Harper-Smythe (Janet Margolin) tries to locate a missing doctor, Jonathan Connor (Jim Antonio), the only surgeon who can perform the delicate surgery in time.
 Their search leads the team to the Confederacy of Ruth, a society of latter-day Amazons, where women are dominant and men are enslaved.

 As a ruse, Harper-Smythe binds Hunt and enters the Confederacy's territory with him as her "property".
 Once there, she meets Marg (Diana Muldaur), the leader of the women, who claims Dylan as her own property.
-Harper-Smythe makes her way to a nearby farm and meets a woman who explains how the society operates (and how there are fewer and fewer children).
+Harper-Smythe makes her way to a nearby farm and meets a woman who explains how the society operates (and the fact that there are fewer and fewer children).

 While captive, Hunt learns that the men (referred to as "Dinks") are subjugated by a drug in their food.
 Despite his efforts, he soon succumbs to the effects of the drug.
 Harper-Smythe arrives at the village in time to reclaim her "property" by challenging and defeating Marg.
 When Harper-Smythe is unable to find Connor in the village, Marg invites her to see Marg's newcomer Dinks.
 Connor comes forward with an antidote for the drug and Hunt recovers.
 Connor, Hunt and Harper-Smythe decide that she should swap Hunt for Connor, allowing the doctor to return to PAX.
 Marg agrees to the exchange and Connor and Harper-Smythe leave for PAX after first distributing the antidote in the Dink food supply.
 That evening, free of the influence of the drug, Hunt seduces Marg.

 In the morning, a small party of Kreeg arrive and demand the secret to making men compliant.
 Hunt leads the un-drugged men in overpowering the invaders.
 They learn the men in the other households were equally successful in fending off the Kreeg.
 As a result, the women's council decides to suspend the drug treatment program on their males.
 Kimbridge soon recovers from the operation.